 Hershey's Chocolate World

 Part theme park, part insider tour, Hershey's Chocolate World in Hershey, PA, is one of the best ways to see how Hershey's Kisses (and just about every other Hershey's brand) come to life.
 While there is no actual walkabout on the factory floor, visitors are invited to take a virtual tour that explains how Hershey's chocolate is made -- from bean to bar.
 The tour is so realistic that at one point, the smell of fresh chocolate wafts through the room.
-A new attraction for 2010 enables guests to create their own chocolate treats by topping (very real) traditional Hershey's bars with whatever they fancy.
+Guests are able to create their own chocolate treats by topping (very real) traditional Hershey's bars with whatever they fancy.
 There's also a 3-D movie, and the opportunity to help package fresh-off-the-line Kisses.

 Louisville Slugger Museum and Factory

 From the moment you glimpse the Louisville Slugger Museum and Factory in Louisville, KY, you know what's made there: A giant sculpture of a bat rests against the building facade.
 The 25-minute tour leads visitors through the bat production line, giving them an inside-baseball perspective on how maple bats are carved from log-like hunks of wood.
 Guests can also explore the on-site museum, which tells the story of wooden bats from the late 1800s until today.
 All visitors (yes, even you, Mom and Dad) receive a miniature souvenir bat at the end of the tour.
 There is no bat production on Sundays, holidays or Saturdays between December and April, so be sure to avoid visiting then.